lgibelli/singularity-docs/introduction.rst

 The Singularity Usage Workflow
 ------------------------------

-The security model of Singularity (as described above, `"A user inside a Singularity container is the same user as outside the container" <#a-high-level-view-of-singularity>`_) defines the
+The security model of Singularity (as described above, `"A user inside a Singularity container is the same user as outside the container" <https://singularity-userdoc.readthedocs.io/en/latest/introduction.html#security-and-privilege-escalation>`_) defines the
 Singularity workflow.
 There are generally two groups of actions you must implement on a container; management (building your container) and usage.